IntensiveCoLearning/Ethereum-Protocol-Fellowship/Lvista.md

 If enough validators vote for a *target* as the new justified checkpoint, and the next epoch votes to confirm it, it will be finalized.

 **When dose FFG vote happen?**
-At the end of each epoch (after 32 slots), the validator submits their FFG vote.
+At the end of each epoch (after 32 slots), the start of each epoch, the validator start to submit their FFG vote.
+> Be cautious that FFG and block proposal and confirmation are two different processes, this will be mentioned again in the next section of Finality

 ### 2025.02.19

+### 2025.02.20
 <!-- Content_END -->